jinoh0731/Can-Language-Models-Be-Too-Big/README.md

 >
 > [Code Demo](https://github.com/jinoh0731/Can-Language-Models-Be-Too-Big-/blob/main/paper_code_demo.ipynb)

+#### GPT-2

+- Number of Parameters: 1.5 Billion
+- Number of Layers: 48 transformer layers
+- Model Type: Transformer-based model, specifically utilizing a decoder-only architecture from the Generative Pre-trained Transformer series, optimized for autoregressive text generation.
+- Hidden Size: 1600 units in the hidden layers
+- Self Attention Head: 25 heads in each transformer block

 ### Curation Documentation & Accountability

 Investing resources into the careful curation and documentation of training datasets is important.
 The paper advocates for a move away from simply amassing large quantities of data towards a more thoughtful process of dataset creation.
 This includes documenting the data collection process, the motivations behind it, and the potential biases within the data.
 Such practices are essential for creating more equitable and less harmful language technologies.